yuzbamaria/job_search_tracker/README.md

 ## Future Enhancements:

 -Add statistics on:
-  how many applications got the job stage status: rejected, interview, applied; how many applications were added per month;
+  -how many applications got the job stage status: rejected, interview, applied; -how many applications were added per month;

 -Fix the small issue with the map rendering on initial load on big resolution screens as it loads there a bit slow and sometimes after the page is refreshed.
 -Add an input for interview dates and Integrate calendar API to access dates for interviews.

 -Add a functionality to be able to edit each card that is already created.